Know Who You're Dealing With: Types of Insurance Adjusters

 Emphasizing Depreciation

-Every damaged item in your home has an "actual cash value" (ACV) — what it's worth today, not what it costs to replace it.
+Every damaged item in your home has an "actual cash value" (ACV), what it's worth today, not what it costs to replace it.
 Adjusters aggressively apply depreciation to shrink payouts.
 Always check whether your policy includes replacement cost value (RCV) coverage, which pays what it actually costs to repair or replace.
+Our guide on home insurance payout options explains the difference in detail.

 Citing Pre-Existing Conditions

-If your roof had any prior wear, expect the adjuster to argue that some portion of the damage isn't covered because it predates the loss event.
+With U.S. roof claims costs reaching nearly $31 billion in 2024 (up about 30% since 2022), insurers have become far more aggressive about scrutinizing roof age and condition.
+Expect the adjuster to argue that some portion of the damage isn't covered because it predates the loss event.
 Having your own maintenance records and pre-loss photos dismantles this argument.

 Requesting Recorded Statements